 How Does Trash Work on Mac?

+We believe everyone understands the purpose of the Trash bin.
 Apple developers built the Trash facility into the Mac operating system to address the common issue of users accidentally deleting important files or folders.
 It’s very easy to inadvertently hit the wrong button or highlight the wrong item and delete something you cannot afford to lose.
+You should have the option to change your mind and retrieve them if needed, right?

 When you or an application deletes an item on your Mac, it is not physically removed from your hard drive.
 Instead, it’s moved to a special folder called the Trash.
-Items are held in the Trash for a designated number of days or until the Trash is manually emptied.
+Items are held in the Trash for a set period (usually 30 days) or until it reaches its storage limit.
+After this time, they are ‘permanently’ erased.
+Of course, you can also manually empty the Trash at any time.

 You can easily restore files from the Trash on your Mac before it is emptied.
 Just open the Trash folder by clicking on the wastebasket icon in your Mac’s dock.
 Right-click on the item you want to restore and select Put Back.
 The item will be recovered to its original location on your Mac.